White Chocolate and Cranberry Saffron Braid

 I have converted grams to cups/ounces/tablespoons using online converters.
 Although I have no reason to believe they are inaccurate, please be aware that I have not made this recipe with imperial measurements.

-1. In Sweden we have something called dried yeast.
-It is used both in warm liquid to proof and also added directly to flour.
-I am aware that the US has two options for dried yeast, and I believe dry active yeast is the most similar for the purpose of making this particular recipe.
+1. In Sweden we have something called dried yeast, which is used either in warm liquid or added directly to flour.
+In the US, there are two types of dried yeast, and I believe instant yeast is the most similar for this type of bread.

 2. You can use spelt or regular flour for this recipe (just use the same amount).